-When it was completed it consisted of 104 columns, out of which only 15 remain today.
+When it was completed, the temple consisted of 104 columns, out of which only 15 remain today.
 Their size is really mind-blowing!
 There are a few more ancient ruins all around the site, but all in all you probably need under an hour here.

 On your way out, make a quick stop to check Hadrian’s Arch.
 This massive gate was built in honour of the Roman Emperor in 131 AD.

 Explore the Acropolis Museum